 This popular indoor plant has beautifully patterned leaves.
 It cleans the indoor air so you can sleep peacefully at night.
 You can quickly grow it in low-light conditions as a decorative ornamental plant.
-The evergreen plant needs moderate water, making it perfect if you do forget to water your plants.
+The evergreen plant needs moderate water, making it perfect if you forget to water it.

 The lucky plant or the money tree is perfect for indoor growing.
-It’s popular not only for its aesthetic purpose but with for its luck attracting features.
+It’s not only for its aesthetic purpose but with for its luck-attracting features.
 It can survive standing in direct sunlight for a day.

 Chinese Money Plant

-Similar to the other exotic plants on the list, the soil needs to dry out between waterings.
-It also needs rotating every week to prevent lopsided growth.
+Like the other exotic plants, the soil must dry out between waterings.
+It also needs to be rotated every week to prevent lopsided growth.
 You can give it a regular shower to remove the dust from the leaves.